-The NIC was established as an Executive Agency of HM Treasury on 24 January 2017.
+The National Infrastructure Commission was established as an Executive Agency of HM Treasury on 24 January 2017.

-The NIC’s purpose, and its principal outputs, accountabilities and duties are set out in its published Charter, which safeguards its discretion over its work programme and the independence of its reports and recommendations.
-The Charter also sets out the balance of responsibility between the government and the NIC.
+The Commission’s purpose, and its principal outputs, accountabilities and duties are set out in its published Charter, which safeguards its discretion over its work programme and the independence of its reports and recommendations.
+The Charter also sets out the balance of responsibility between the Government and the Commission.

 National Infrastructure Commission